WebEngineering-FHNW/Kolibri/contrib/p6_wild_wyss/README.md

 - replace Builder with varargs for cons.
 - add docs for divergent sequences ( repeat(1).dropWhere( x => x === 1 ) )
 - add alias "flatten" for "mconcat" ?
 Might suggest deep flattening.
+- for zip, zipWith and pairWith consider using a sequence of two elements instead of a pair.

 ## todo
 - update references in production.js